 It’s important to distinguish between stress and trauma.
 Stress is a normal part of life—think of deadlines at work or getting stuck in traffic.
 It’s usually manageable and temporary.
 Trauma, on the other hand, is a response to an event that is profoundly threatening to your life or safety.
 It overwhelms your coping mechanisms and can make you feel powerless.
 While emotional pain certainly has physical effects, the good news is that the brain can recover and reorganize itself, especially with the right support and treatment.
 Healing is possible, and your brain has a remarkable ability to adapt.

-How Trauma Physically Changes Your Brain
+What Trauma Physically Does to Your Brain

 When you experience a traumatic event, like a serious car accident or another incident requiring a personal injury claim, the impact isn’t just emotional.
 Your brain undergoes significant physical changes to cope with the overwhelming stress.
 It’s not something you can just “get over,” because the experience can leave a real, measurable mark on your brain’s structure and chemistry.
 Understanding these changes is the first step toward recognizing the depth of the injury and seeking the right help.
 Let’s look at what happens inside your brain during and after trauma.